mersad-Bxtrue/MiniKala-ReactApp/README.md

 ### Final word

-- I built this project as my first React project with my current knowledge in 8 hours and faced various challenges, each one was instructive for me, and i trying to understand the working process of JSX, props, state, component and hooks.
+- This project is my first React project which I built in 8 hours with the knowledge I have so far.
+Along the way, I faced various challenges, each of which taught me something new.
+I also tried to better understand how JSX, props, state, components and hooks work.